berngp/mesos-spark-docker/README.md

 algorithms that favor parallelization of workloads.
 Today the most common frameworks to develop such applications are _Hadoop Map Reduce_ and
 _Apache Spark_.
 In the case of _Apache Spark_ it can be deployed in clusters managed by _Resource Schedulers_ such as Hadoop YARN or Apache Mesos.
-Now, since different applications are running inside a shared infrastructure its common to find applications that have different sets of requirements across the packages and versions they depend on to function.
+Now, since different applications are running inside a shared infrastructure its common to find applications that have different sets of requirements across the software packages and versions of such packages they depend on to function.
 As an operation engineer, or infrastructure manager, you could force your users to a predefine set of software libraries, along with their versions, that the infrastructure supports.
 Hopefully if you follow that path you also establish a procedure to upgrade such software libraries and add new ones.
 This tends to require an investment in time and might be frustrating to Engineers and Data Scientist that are constantly installing new packages and libraries to facilitate their work.
 When you decide to upgrade you might as well have to refactor some applications that might have been running for a long time but have hard dependencies on previous versions of the packages that are part of the upgraded.
 All in all, its not simple.

   Linux Containers, and specially Docker, offer an abstraction such that software can be packaged into light weight images that can be executed as containers.
 The containers are executed with some level of isolation, such isolation is mainly provided by _cgroups_.
 Each image can define the type of operating system that it requires along with the software packages.
 This provides a fantastic mechanism to pass the burden of maintaining the software packages and libraries out of infrastructure management and operations to the owners of the applications.